gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 If non-empty, the `policy` argument contains an AWS policy model to grant access to:

 * The target S3 bucket.
+* Any S3Guard DDB table it is bonded to.
 * KMS key `"kms:GenerateDataKey` and `kms:Decrypt`permissions for all KMS keys.

 This can be converted to a string and passed to the AWS `assumeRole` operation.